Previous: `insts' File, Up: Database Configuration Files

 pitch-parse

-Instead of pitch or pitch-parse, the pitch can be added together after parsing the octave, letter (or pitch class), and accidental separately.
+, the pitch can be added together after parsing the octave, letter (or pitch class),

 pitch-oct